 Important Notes About Attending Programs and Events at Comic-Con

-• In the primary programming room area (Rooms 2 through 9 on the top level of the Convention Center), the four hallways leading into these rooms have been designated as either entrance only or exit only.
-Please see the map on page 10 of the onsite Quick Guide publication and look for the signs over each of the programming room hallways upstairs.
+In the primary programming room area (Rooms 2 through 11 on the top level of the Convention Center), the four hallways leading into these rooms have been designated as either entrance only or exit only.
+Please see the map on page 10 in the Quick Guide and look for the signage over each of the programming room hallways upstairs.

-• In addition, each room has a definite entrance and exit, and some of the larger rooms have specific areas for lining up.
-When you’re in a room, please watch the presentations on the screens between events for the directions for leaving once a program is over.
+In addition, each room has a definite entrance and exit, and some of the larger rooms have specific areas for lining up.
+When you’re in a larger room, please watch the presentations on the screens that are presented between events for the directions for leaving once a program is over.
 The various maps in the Quick Guide show the locations of specific room entrances, exits, and lines.
 Also, look for signage that will help you locate the correct line for each programming room.

-• In the five largest programming rooms (6A, 6BCF, 6DE, Ballroom 20, and Hall H), there is a break between programs.
+Comic-Con has a break between programs in the five largest programming rooms (6A, 6BCF, 6DE, Ballroom 20, and Hall H).
 This break is to help get attendees in and out in a timely manner.
-Rooms will not be cleared during the break.
-(The programs in the other rooms—2, 4, 5AB, 7AB, 8, 9, 23ABC, 24ABC, 25ABC, 26AB, 30CDE, 32AB, and the Indigo Ballroom—will still run back-to-back without breaks.)
+Rooms will not be cleared during these breaks.
+(The programs in the other rooms—2, 4, 5AB, 7AB, 8, 9, 11, 23ABC, 24ABC, 25ABC, 26AB, 28DE, 29AB, 32AB, and the Indigo Ballroom—will still run back-to-back without breaks.)

 - Do not put your bags, food, or other items on the seat next to you.